MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

-When an application sets custom storage partition for a WebView, the sites and iframes running inside the WebView will act as if the site were running in a third party iframe inside a top level site uniquelly associated with the custom storage partition id and have separate [storage partition](https://developer.chrome.com/docs/privacy-sandbox/storage-partitioning/) and [cookie partition](https://developer.chrome.com/docs/privacy-sandbox/chips/).
+When an application sets custom storage partition for a WebView, the sites and iframes running inside the WebView will act as if the site were running in a third party iframe inside a top level site uniquely associated with the custom storage partition id and have separate [storage partition](https://developer.chrome.com/docs/privacy-sandbox/storage-partitioning/) and [cookie partition](https://developer.chrome.com/docs/privacy-sandbox/chips/).